Tumut: Economy

 Tumut is the centre of a softwood industry based on plantation Pinus radiata.
 CarterHoltHarvey Woodproducts (Central and Northern Regions) Pty Ltd operate a major sawmill on Adelong Road (the Snowy Mountains Highway) and a chipboard panel factory next door.
 8 km further west on the Snowy Mountains Highway at Gilmore the company also operates a sawlog processing plant.

-The Visy Industries pulp and paper mill is located north of the Snowy Mountains Highway at Gadara (between Tumut and Adelong).
+The Visy pulp and paper mill is located north of the Snowy Mountains Highway at Gadara (between Tumut and Adelong).
 The Visy mill is the only paper mill owned by Visy that makes paper from wood (their other mills all use recycled paper as the raw material), and is one of the biggest wood mills in Australia.

 Transport

 Tumut is situated on the Snowy Mountains Highway, but is connected by secondary roads to Gundagai as well as alternative routes to Canberra across the Brindabella Range via Brindabella Road and Wee Jasper Road.
 Despite being more direct, the terrain and road conditions limit traffic via these routes.
 This has led to calls by the council and local businesses for funding to upgrade the Brindabella Road, as the increased traffic would provide the town greater economic opportunities.

-The town was served by a railway branch line from Cootamundra, which operated from 1903 until 1984, when services were suspended due to flooding.
+The town was served by a railway branch line and railway station from Cootamundra, which operated from 1903 until 1984, when services were suspended due to flooding.
 Although the line is not formally closed, it is unlikely to see service again with sections of track lifted during upgrades to the Hume Highway near Gundagai.

-Coach services operate three times each week to Tumbarumba in the south, connecting with rail services to Melbourne and Sydney at Cootamundra three times each week.
+NSW TrainLink coach services operate three times each week to Tumbarumba in the south, connecting with rail services to Melbourne and Sydney at Cootamundra three times each week.

 Tumut Shire operates Tumut Airport, a small facility located a few kilometres out of town catering to general aviation.
 Currently there are no scheduled services to the airport.